-The spectacular growth of international capital markets is creating great opportunities.
-But, as the latest financial crisis has shown, this also entails major challenges for financial decision-makers and regulators of financial markets.
-The academic Master’s specialisation in Financial Economics is ideal for students who want to understand the workings of global financial markets, from asset pricing and risk management to monetary policy and financial regulation.
-It provides you with the necessary knowledge and skills set for careers in not just banks, investment funds, and financial exchanges, but also finance ministries or other governmental or non-governmental bodies of financial market oversight.
+The Master’s specialisation in Financial Economics is ideal for students who want to understand the workings of global financial markets, from asset pricing and risk management to monetary policy and financial regulation.
+The programme focuses on the workings of financial markets workings and regulations; asset pricings; and financial risk and risk management It provides you with the necessary knowledge and skills set for careers in not just banks, investment funds, and financial exchanges, but also finance ministries or other governmental or non-governmental bodies of financial market oversight.

 *This is a specialisation of the Master's in Economics.

 To apply for this course, please contact us by e-mail.

 Learn more via the Radboud University contact form.